verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] when you hate yourself take a shower. when you hate the world take a walk
 - [ ] My last summer before camp spits me out into the world of summer jobs.
 - [ ] use “special occasion” perfume for normal occasions
+- [ ] That is not the flex you think it is.